10 Best Free PDF to Word Converters in 2026: Tested and Ranked

 Can I convert a scanned PDF to editable Word for free?

 Yes.
 LazyPDF's OCR tool converts scanned PDFs to editable Word documents for free with no signup, achieving 87% character accuracy at 300 DPI.
-For maximum accuracy, Adobe Acrobat Online's free tier (requires a free account) achieves 94% OCR accuracy on the same test set — 7 percentage points higher than LazyPDF.
+For maximum accuracy, Adobe Acrobat Online's free tier (requires a free account) achieves 94% OCR accuracy — 7 percentage points higher than LazyPDF, worth the trade-off for critical legal or medical documents.

 Does free PDF to Word conversion preserve hyperlinks?